‘Destiny 2’ Details Update Next Week For Masterwork Armor, Iron Banner Rewards, And Raid Bonuses

 Bungie’s first step on its roadmap to fix Destiny 2 drops on the PlayStation 4, Xbox One, and PC next Tuesday, January 28.
-The game studio shared details Thursday evening of what Guardians should expect in the next update starting with the return of Iron Banner for Season 2 plus Masterwork Armor, new Raid rewards, and multiple other fixes.
+The game studio shared details Thursday evening of what Guardians should expect in the next update, starting with the return of Iron Banner for Season 2, plus Masterwork Armor, new Raid rewards, and multiple other fixes.

-Bungie has had a rough couple of months since the release of the Curse of Osiris expansion release culminating with a Wall Street analyst declaring the game is not in a good place and voicing concern the game may not recover.
+Bungie has had a rough couple of months since the release of the Curse of Osiris expansion. culminating with a Wall Street analyst declaring the game was not in a good place and voicing concern the game may not recover.
 The 1.1.2 update for Destiny 2 is the first step in an attempted recovery and will be delivered Tuesday following approximately four hours of downtime starting at 11 a.m.
 ET / 8 a.m.
 PT.
 The game should return by 3 p.m.
 ET / 12 p.m.
 PT and bring the first Iron Banner of 2018 with it.

 Iron Banner Season 2

-Lord Saladin’s return to The Tower will bring an update to his vendor inventory menu.
+Lord Saladin’s return to the Tower will bring an update to his vendor inventory menu.
 Players will be able to purchase individual five Iron Banner armor pieces and three individual weapons using a combination of Legendary Shards and Iron Banner Tokens.
 He will also have a collection of Iron Banner Armor Ornaments for each Guardian that must be earned by completing certain challenges in the event.

 Season 2 weapons will be included in Iron Banner Engrams, which is great news after the uproar caused by Season 2 weapons not being in the recent Faction Banner event.
 This includes a new Hand Cannon, Scout Rifle, Shotgun, along with other rewards like a new Sparrow, Ghost Shell, Ship, and emblem that tracks the number of lifetime Iron Banner rank ups earned in Destiny 2.
 Just note Season 1 items also have a chance to drop from the engram.